pom421/cordova-cookie-master2/README.md

 This plugin is distributed under the MIT License.

 ## Thanks to

+This plugin is a fork from Edward Gao's "cookie master" plugin.
+See edwardgaoyb/cordova-cookie-master.

+The plugin was not well packaged, Cordova wise.
+And I add the pull request from TheTostu to be compatible with Cordova Android > 7.0.0.

 This plugin is a fork from Kristian Hristov's "cookie master" plugin.
 The author is not maintaining the plugin, so I created a new branch to include fixes and support to new OS versions.

 This plugin was inspired by the great work on the CookieMonster plugin by @barrettc